andreibesleaga/nestjs-mstv/README.md

 # NestJS Microservice Template Variant

-A clean, maintainable NestJS microservice template implementing essential microservice patterns with optional advanced features.
+A clean, extensible, maintainable, NestJS extended microservice template implementing essential microservice design patterns with optional advanced features.
 Designed for rapid development with production-ready defaults.
 You can view the [ARCHITECTURE.md](ARCHITECTURE.md) file for more details.

-**🎯 Philosophy:** Simple by default, scalable by choice.
+Simple by default, scalable by choice.
 Enable only what you need.

 ## ⚡ **Core Features**